Xenomes/Domoticz-TinyTUYA-Local-Plugin/README.md

 ## Configuration

-There is no extra infomation needen, the info is readout of file 'devices.json' located in the plugin folder, keep the setting 'Data Timeout' at the plug-in disabled.
+There is no extra information need, the info is readout of file 'devices.json' located in the plugin folder, keep the setting 'Data Timeout' at the plug-in disabled.
+For the best performed it is advised to give the tuya devices a static ip, see your router manufacturer manual to setup static ip's.

 ## Usage